awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 # Create a Custom WorkSpaces Bundle<a name="create-custom-bundle"></a>

 After you've launched a Windows or Amazon Linux WorkSpace and customized it, you can create an image from the WorkSpace and then create a custom bundle from the image\.
-You can specify this bundle when you launch new WorkSpaces to ensure that they have the same configuration and software as the WorkSpace you used to create the bundle\.
+You can specify this bundle when you launch new WorkSpaces to ensure that they have the same configuration and software as the WorkSpace you used to create the bundle\.<a name="important_note"></a>

 **Important**
-If you plan to create an image from a Windows 10 WorkSpace, do so from one that hasn't been upgraded\.
-Image creation is not supported on Windows 10 systems that have been upgraded from one version of Windows 10 to a newer version of Windows 10\.
+If you plan to create an image from a Windows 10 WorkSpace, note that image creation is not supported on Windows 10 systems that have been upgraded from one version of Windows 10 to a newer version of Windows 10 \(a Windows feature/version upgrade\)\.
+However, Windows cumulative or security updates are supported by the WorkSpaces image\-creation process\.

 **Requirements to create Windows custom images**
 + All applications and user profiles on WorkSpaces images must be compatible with Microsoft Sysprep\.